Skip to main content

 What is the difference between first-party, second-party, and third-party data?

-First-party data comes from your own interactions (website, CRM).
-Second-party data is shared by a partner.
-Third-party data is collected by independent providers from over 250 public sources.
-Rodz combines all three types to produce accurate intent signals.
+First-party data comes from your own interactions: your website, your CRM.
+Second-party data is shared directly by a partner.
+Third-party data is collected by independent providers from public sources.
+Rodz combines all three types to produce accurate intent signals from 250+ sources.

 How do I know if my data is reliable enough to act on?

-A good indicator is the enrichment accuracy rate.
-Rodz achieves 80 to 85% accuracy through a verification cascade: SIRENE, Google Maps, then LinkedIn.
+A good indicator is enrichment accuracy.
+Rodz achieves 80 to 85% accuracy through a verification cascade: SIRENE first, then Google Maps, then LinkedIn.
 If your data is more than 30 days old, it needs a refresh before any sales outreach.

 How long do I have to act on collected data?

 An intent signal is only valuable for about 48 hours.
-Beyond that, the context shifts and the opportunity closes.
-That is why automating the data-to-signal-to-action chain is essential to capitalize on every detected opportunity.
+Past that, the context shifts and the opportunity closes.
+That’s why automating the data-to-signal-to-action chain matters: every detected opportunity has a short shelf life, and manual processes almost always miss the window.

 Share: